-(iv) Land Case - Demand for USD 173.19 million (KShs 17.45 Billion) - On 3 May 2019, the High Court delivered its judgement in respect of the petition against a demand for land rates levied on the Company by the Kajiado County Government during the year.
+Land Case - Demand for KShs 17.45 billion - On 3 May 2019, the High Court delivered its judgement in respect of the petition against a demand for land rates levied on the Company by the County Government of Kajiado during the year.
 The Court's judgment quashed this demand in entirety.
 In its judgement, the court also ordered that both parties submit themselves to a consultation process to be led by the Cabinet Secretary for Mining, supervised by the Court in order to agree on the acreage to which land rates should be levied.
-Following the lapse of period for negotiations as directed by the High Court, TCML proceeded to the court of appeal on the land rates issue.
+Following the lapse of period for negotiations as directed by the High Court, TCML proceeded to the court of appeal on this issue.
 The appeal has several merits based on legal facts and, directors and management are convinced of high chances of success.

-On 2 December 2020, the Kajiado County issued an adjusted demand of USD 93.91 million (KShs 10.28 Billion) for outstanding land rates.
-A revised demand of USD 86.75 million (KShs 11.48 Billion) was sent on 20th February 2023 which has been objected.
+On 2 December 2020, the County Government of Kajiado issued an adjusted demand of USD 78 Million (KShs 10.28 billion) for outstanding land rates.
+A revised demand of USD 87 million (KShs 11.48 Billion) was sent to the Company on 20th February 2023 which the Company objected to.